 According to the American Veterinary Medical Association, more than 4.5 million people are bitten by dogs every year.
+A dog bite is a serious injury and can lead to expensive medical and legal bills.
 Pets can injure people in other ways, as well, such as knocking someone down.
 If your pet injures someone, your liability coverage might help pay for the medical bills and legal fees if you are sued.
 However, not all companies automatically cover liability for pets.
 Certain dog breeds and exotic pets are often excluded from coverage.
 You may want to confirm with your insurance company if pet liability coverage is included in your policy.

 If you experience damage to your home that is significant enough, you may need to find temporary accommodation while your home is repaired.
 Fortunately, most standard homeowners policies include loss of use coverage, also known as additional living expenses coverage.

 Following a covered loss, your additional living expenses coverage could help to pay for expenses associated with a temporary living situation.
 This could include hotel bills or the cost of a temporary rental home, laundromat fees and other expenses that may come up.